jae2ology/SeeSaw/README.md

 #### Languages:
 Typescript, JavaScript, & CSS
 #### Extras:
-Nextjs, Sanity, Shadcn, Radix-ui, React OAuth, React, Vitejs
+Nextjs, Sanity, Shadcn, Radix-ui, React OAuth, React, Vitejs, & TailwindCSS

 #### Supposedly:
 was going to have a login feature to login through google, for you page would